-The law faculty is a very popular in South Africa, most universities across the country offer law degrees.
+The law faculty is very popular in South Africa with most universities across the country offering law degrees.

-If you are interested in pursuing a career in law and you are looking to get a law degree but, aren't sure what the requirement are, we have the answers you need.
+If you are interested in pursuing a career in law and you are looking to get a law degree but aren't sure what the requirements are, we have the answers you need.

 The admission requirements for law vary with different universities.
 The average university requires a 70% English Home Language or English First Additional Language, and a 50% for Mathematics (pure math or math literacy).
 Many universities will require a 65% average over all subjects.

-For most universities a minimum Admissions Point Score (APS) score of 21 points is need for admission, but you'll find that certain universities requires a minimum of 33 points to study law.
+For most universities, a minimum Admissions Point Score (APS) of 21 points is needed for admission, but you'll find that certain universities require a minimum of 33 points to study law.

 Be sure to a lot of research before choosing a university or TVET college, to ensure that they offer exactly what you want.

-Research a modules that are offered in the universities law faculty as they may differ with every university
+Research the modules that are offered in the universities law faculty as they may differ with every university.